govau/service-manual/content/content-strategy/understand-channel-ecosystem/show-content-ecosystem/venn.md

 long_description: new-long-description-venn.md
 ---

 Venn diagrams are really useful for conveying overlap.

-They’re perfect when the problem could be that multiple websites or departments are producing the same content.
+They can indicate the problem of multiple websites or departments producing the same content.